How to Prepare for a Machine Learning Job Interview

 3. Dropout: This is a method, which is often applied to neural networks, which randomly assigns zero to some of the neurons’ outputs during training.
 This enforces the networks to reduce complexity and learn better representations of the data.
 Each neuron is forced to learn the most useful features.

 4. Early stopping: This method stops training when the validation score converges, i.e. stops improving, even when the training score may increase.
-This is important to prevent over-fitting on the training data.
+This is important to prevent over-fitting on the training data. - Please explain “the curse of dimensionality.”
+Can you list some techniques on how to cope with it?

 The curse of dimensionality can occur when the data consists of many features.
 If the dataset doesn’t have enough samples to cope with these many features, it gets very hard to train the model correctly.
 For example, a training dataset of 100 samples with 100 features will be very hard to train, since the model will find random relations between the features and the target during training.
 If the dataset, however, consists of 100,000 samples, which cover 100 features, the model will be able to correctly learn the relationship since enough data points are available.